The Ex-Wife: Casting

 It was first announced that Céline Buckens would play the main role of Tasha.
 On 25 April 2022 it was announced that Tom Mison, Janet Montgomery and Jordan Stephens would join the cast as Tasha's husband Jack, Jack's ex-wife Jen and Tasha's old friend Sam, respectively.
 Executive producer Mike Benson commented upon the announcement: "We are absolutely delighted Tom, Janet and Jordan have joined the project alongside the brilliant Celine Buckens – our international cast have incredible experience and credits behind them.
-I’m sure they will inject a real nuance and complexity to a drama where nothing is quite what it seems."
+I'm sure they will inject a real nuance and complexity to a drama where nothing is quite what it seems."

 Filming

 Though set in London, England, the miniseries was shot in Budapest, Hungary.
 Filming began on 10 April 2022 in Budapest, set to wrap later in the Spring, for a total of six weeks of filming.
+Filming for the second season took place in Cyprus in 2024.

 Release

 The miniseries premiered on Paramount+ on 12 October 2022.